Yogesh Gauchan Thakali

-Yogesh Gauchan is a Nepalese politician and member of Nepali Congress.
-He was elected in 2022 to the House Of Representatives from Mustang, Nepal.
+Yogesh Gauchan Thakali is a Nepalese politician and member of Nepali Congress and currently serves as the Coordinator for Culture, Tourism and Civil Aviation since 2026.

+He was elected in 2022 to the House of Representatives from Mustang 1, Nepal.
+He was re-elected to the house in the 2026 general elections.

 He is the son of Romy Gauchan Thakali.